awinabaab/alx-backend-user-data/0x03-user_authentication_service/README.md

   - How to return various HTTP status codes

 # Simple API
-  Simple HTTP API for playing with User model
+  Simple HTTP API with a session based authentication service for playing with User model

 ## Files
   - `app.py`: entry point of the API